Sinking of the SS City of Benares: The attack

+Evacuation

-Bess Walder, fifteen, was one of forty-four girls that were asleep on the port side of the ship.
+Bess Walder (age 15) was one of forty-four girls that were asleep on the port side of the ship.
 She was immediately awakened by the explosion.
-Climbing down from her bunk, she shook the girl sleeping in the lower bunk, ten-year-old Ailsa Murphy.
-The other girl, Patricia Allen, who had survived the recent U-boat attack on the Volendam, was already wake.
-The girl felt a sense of deja vu, and is quoted to have said "Fancy!
+Climbing down from her bunk, she shook the girl sleeping in the lower bunk, Ailsa Murphy (age 10).
+The other girl, Patricia Allen, who had survived the recent U-boat attack on the Volendam, was already awake.
+The girl felt a sense of deja vu, and is quoted to have said, "Fancy!
 It's happened again!"

 Walder put on her bulky shipboard life-belt (in the rush, many of the children couldn't find their kapok life-vests, or their warm clothes), found her mac coat, and helped the girls into their own life-belts.
 She opened the door and led one of the girls, Patricia Allen, to the staircase.
 Then Walder went back for Murphy only to discover the door had jammed.
 She grabbed something and made a hole in the door big enough for her to crawl through.
 She found Murphy on the floor, bleeding profusely.
 The girl had fallen over debris, and Walder was afraid she was bleeding to death.
 Just as she got to the door with Murphy wrapped in her mac, the furniture in the cabin shifted, and a wardrobe slid in front of the door, blocking the only exit.
 They were trapped in the room, which was quickly filling with water.
-She called out, but it seemed that no one would her her over the ringing alarm gongs, breaking glass, and people screaming.
+She called out, but it seemed that no one would hear her over the ringing alarm gongs, breaking glass, and screaming people.

-Walder's best friend, Beth Cummings, fourteen, was in the adjacent cabin.
-She had been awaken by the blast, sitting upright in her bunk, still half-asleep and unaware of the strike.
-Calling for her escort, Mrs. Maud Hillman, who was presumably gathering the other children.
+Walder's best friend, Beth Cummings (age 14), was in the adjacent cabin.
+She had been awakened by the blast, sitting upright in her bunk, still half-asleep and unaware of the strike.
+She called for her escort, Mrs. Maud Hillman, who was presumably gathering the other children.
 Cummings found that the light switch was not working, and the lights in the children's quarters had failed.
 Stepping out of her bunk, she found herself in a gathering pool of water.

-Cummings called to her two cabinmates, Joan Irving (aged 15) and Betty Unwin (12).
-She heard a groan from Unwin, but Joan Irving was silent.
-Cummings found her life-belt (it was, again, the bulky cork life belt) and so did Unwin.
-In the rush, Cummings realized that the other girl, Joan, was being left behind.
+Cummings called to her two cabinmates, Joan Irving (age 15) and Betty Unwin (12).
+She heard a groan from Unwin, but Irving was silent.
+Cummings found her bulky cork life-belt, and so did Unwin.
+In the rush, Cummings realized that Irving was being left behind.
 The girls climbed back towards the bunk and discovered that Irving was hurt, though she had no visible wounds.
 Unwin and Cummings dragged Irving out of the cabin and into the crowded corridor, which was filling with water.